PayPal: An in-depth guide

 Despite the complexities of operating across multiple regions, PayPal continues to prioritize the customer experience.
 Its focus on customer interfaces, security, and trust has contributed to its widespread adoption.
 The company demonstrates its commitment to these principles in its customer support and fraud protection policies, which have become benchmarks for the industry.

 PayPal has a considerable amount of influence worldwide, providing small businesses and entrepreneurs with access to international markets, and impacting trade and the flow of money across the globe.
+In this article, we’ll explain how PayPal works and how your business can use PayPal to accept payments.

 What’s in this article?